Ceres (mythology): Legacy

-The word cereal derives from Ceres' association with edible grains.
-Whereas Ceres represents food, her son Liber (later indistinguishable from Bacchus) represents wine and "good living").
+The word cereal derives from Ceres's association with edible grains.
+Whereas Ceres represents food, her son Liber (later indistinguishable from Bacchus) represents wine and "good living".
 The Roman comedian Terence (c.
 195/185 – c.
 159 BC) uses the line sine Cerere et Baccho friget Venus which at its simplest translates as "without food and drink, love freezes" or "love needs food and wine to thrive" - probably proverbial and widespread in his own day.
 It was adopted variously as a brewer's motto, celebration, warning, and a subject of art in Renaissance Europe, especially the north and the Dutch Republic.
 Ceres represented the grains that produced beer through the brewing process.
 Imagery that represented the profitable business of commercial brewing showed the grain-goddess as a respectable matron and Liber-Bacchus as a gentleman; a wholesome picture of moral sobriety and restraint.

 Ceres is featured both as a goddess and Queen of Sicilly in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 1361–62 and notable as the first collection devoted exclusively to biographies of women in Western literature.

 Ceres appears briefly to bless the wedding of Ferdinand and Miranda, in a masque at the ending of William Shakespeare's play The Tempest (1611).

 In 1801, a newly discovered dwarf planet or asteroid was named after her.
 Two years later, the newly discovered element Cerium was named after the dwarf planet.

 An aria in praise of Ceres is sung in Act 4 of the opera The Trojans (first performance 1863) by Hector Berlioz.

-A misanthropic poem recited by Dmitri in Dostoevsky's 1880 novel The Brothers Karamazov, (part 1, Book 3, chapter 3) reflects on Ceres' heartbroken search for her lost daughter, and her encounter with the worst and most degraded of humanity.
+A misanthropic poem recited by Dmitri in Dostoevsky's 1880 novel The Brothers Karamazov, (part 1, Book 3, chapter 3) reflects on Ceres's heartbroken search for her lost daughter, and her encounter with the worst and most degraded of humanity.